bcgov/internationally-educated-nurses/docs/standard_report.md

 MEAN: It is an average value.
 MEDIAN: It is the middle value from the sorted list if the list has an odd number of elements.
 If values are even in number it will pick 2 values from the middle of the list and show their average.
 MODE: It picks the highest occurrence of any value in the given list.

+***
+### Report 10: Average Amount of Time with Each Milestone in Stakeholder Group

+This report shows how long applicants stayed on each milestone.

+**Duration**

+A milestone's duration is calculated by date difference between its start date and end date, which is the earliest start date among all the next milestones.
+Therefore, it's important to keep the chronological order of milestones.
+If the order is reversed and duration comes out as negative, it will be dropped.

+If there is no next milestone, the end date is the last date of the reporting period.
+Considering we only count hired applicants, all milestones except Competition outcome and immigration milestones should have an end date.

+**Query steps**

+The query consists of these subqueries.

+1. List all hired applicants
+1. List hired applicants' all milestones with start date
+1. Calculate each milestone's duration
+1. Calculate average, mean, and mode value

+**Order of milestones**

+1. Applied to NNAS
+1. Submitted Documents (NNAS Application in Review)
+1. Received NNAS Report
+1. Applied to BCCNM
+1. Completed English Language Requirement
+1. Referred to NCAS
+1. Completed Computer-Based Assessment (CBA)
+1. Completed Simulation Lab Assessment (SLA)
+1. Completed NCAS
+1. Completed pre-screen (includes both outcomes)
+1. Completed interview (includes both outcomes)
+1. Completed reference check (includes both outcomes)
+1. Competition outcome (includes all outcomes)
+1. Sent First Steps document to candidate
+1. Sent employer documents to HMBC
+1. Submitted application to BC PNP
+1. Received Confirmation of Nomination
+1. Sent Second Steps document to candidate
+1. Submitted Work Permit Application
+1. Received Work Permit Approval Letter
+1. Received Work Permit (Arrival in Canada)